Arthur7744/Arthur7744/README.md

 - Here you will find some of my projects that I've done throughout my learning career in online courses, research and other activities charged during my university education

-- I'm currently learning C#
+- I'm learning Python and other data science studies
-- I have basic knowledge of HTML, CSS, JavaScript and I'm looking to improve
 - I have general knowledge about technical support
 - primary email:arthurproencapro23@gmail.com
 - secondary email: arthurproenca23@gmail.com